 March 23, 1978, Michel Recanati.
 Michel’s parent told me Michel had disappeared leaving his ID and cash behind.
 I shuddered.
 Michel is my entire political history, my only friend, the one most by my side.
 Years and years of projects, dreams, illusions.
 Hundreds of meetings, scores of protests.
 We were thick as thieves.
 Which is why I explained to his family that he must have taken off in search of another adventure.
 I deeply understood his desire to vanish.
 Since I , too that 23rd of March wanted to be gone.
 A few days before I had met Francine, a magnificent young lady, blonde and everything.
 I immediately loved her like mad so stayed.
 It’s when I heard about his death in 81 that I wanted to tell his story, our story.’

 That beginning is an incantation that casts a spell.
 The film is composed of images and and a language that vividly evokes an era.
-The film is a great autobiographical video essay on the intersection of love of cinema, social justice, biography, social history, the student movement in France, the events of 68 and their aftermath, structured as a quest to investigate the suicide of a friend but that is metaphor for a generation of people who lived so intensely they committed suicide: by thirty, a half life, they’d lived so intensely they couldn’t figure out how to deal with the aftermath.
+The film is a great autobiographical video essay on the intersection of; cinephilia, social justice, biography, social history, the student movement in France, the events of 68 and their aftermath; structured as a quest to investigate the suicide of a friend that is also a metaphor for a generation of people who lived so intensely they committed suicide: by thirty, a half life, they’d lived so intensely they couldn’t figure out how to deal with the aftermath.
 Everyone looks young and beautiful in these dreamlike Super 8 black and white images.
 It’s extraordinary to see what they did so young.
 The film is textured through with a nostalgia that is slightly disconcerting in those so young.
 Images, sounds, voice-over all paint a romance of what it was like to live in the ‘Intense Now’ that led up to May 68 and the let-down of its aftermath.